cantel/Read-Only-Jekyll-Theme/_posts/2017-09-20-bicicleta-em-portugal.markdown

 So what better way to make summer last longer than head off to Portugal?
 Lucky for me, I got accepted to a High Energy Physics summer school in Évora.
 That meant 2 weeks of lectures every day, plus outreach projects, plus networking with other young PhD students and lecturers.
 Fun, but exhausting and I felt a Portugal holiday afterwards was well-deserved.
 It so happened that Dan and Josh were attending a conference in the north of Portugal.
 I convinced them to join in on my plans to do a biking trip in Lisbon surroundings after.

 I brought along my tent, a hammock, and a sleeping mat.
-I had rented out a mountain bike ahead of time (bro-tip: Bikeiberia headquarterd in Lisbon is an awesome mountain bike rental company.
+I had rented out a mountain bike ahead of time (bro-tip: Bikeiberia headquartered in Lisbon is an awesome mountain bike rental company.
 I recommend it, as they take great care of their bikes and are very flexible.
 Just don't pitch up with loads of luggage as their shop is tiny.).
 My plan was to just get on the bike and wing it from Lisbon out along the coast, aiming for campsites along the way.
 Three days later Dan and Josh would join me.

 So come Thursday, after getting a good nights sleep in a dark and dodgy hostel room in Lisbon, I had the bike packed, took the ferry across to Seixal and started biking South.
 I was aiming for Setúbal.